TUe-ICTLab/Binary-Labeling-for-2D-and-4D-constellations/Binary Labeling for 2D and 4D constellations.md

   |    ab4_256     |   9.780   |   11.709   |
   |    QAM4_256    |  10.156   | **10.161** |

->    In table 2, No constellation with a size larger than 256 was optimized, as this would be too time consuming.
+>    In table 2, no constellation with a size larger than 256 was optimized, as this would be too time consuming.